eximius313/play-spring-loader/README.md

   }
 }
 ```
-4. Add these properties from your `persisttence.xml` in `db.default` section of your `application.conf`:
+4. Add these properties from your `persistence.xml` in `db.default` section of your `application.conf`:
 ```
 db {
   default {